Boybuloq: Višnevskij Cave

-The passage continued with a few small drops which needed rigging.
+The passage continued with a few small drops that needed rigging.
 The beautiful colored meander was named "Amber River" because of the many dripstone formations.
-From the right came a larger inflow, most likely the main stream which disappeared in the floor before the "Big Gallery".
-The junction was named "Aquapark", crossing it required a run under a shower.
-On the left, under the ceiling of the meander, on a small shelf, the Camp "Gnezdo" (Nest) was set up.
+From the right came a larger inflow, most likely the main stream which disappeared in the floor before the Big Gallery.
+The junction was named "Aquapark", because crossing it required a run under a shower.
+On the left, under the ceiling of the meander, on a small shelf, the Camp Gnezdo (Nest) was set up.
 An even larger meander followed, with a stream of about 1 liter/second.
 It could seem very small, but for this arid mountain it is a lot.
-Soon a 12-meter drop, "Freerope" came, with a good shower, followed by 10, 8 and 12 m pits which also required rigging.
-The party stopped on top of another 20 m shaft, named "50 m rope", after which one more pit was visible.
-There were no more time, no more rope, no more anchors.
+Soon a 12-meter drop, "Freerope", came, with a good shower, followed by 10-, 8-, and 12-meter pits that also required rigging.
+The party stopped on top of another 20-meter shaft, named "50 m rope", after which one more pit was visible.
+There was no more time, no more rope, and no more anchors.
 The cave ran steadily in the direction of a cascade of pits in the New Branch of Boybuloq.
 Višnevskij cave was deepened to 1131 m and prolonged to 8004 m.
-In 2019 three underground camps were installed, at −168 m, −614 m and −1049 m, 2628 m of new tunnels were surveyed, 438 m of new depth.
+Three underground camps were installed, at −168 m, −614 m, and −1049 m; 2628 m of new tunnels were surveyed, with 438 m of new depth.

 The deepest point reached in Višnevskij was 50 m vertically (above) and 200 m horizontally apart from Boybuloq.
 The connection would make a single cave with the depth of 2033 m.